Tinnitus: Physical therapy

 Physical therapy for tinnitus focuses on relaxing jaw and neck muscles that may contribute to symptoms.
-Muscle tension, particularly in the jaw muscles like the masseter and medial pterygoid, can radiate to the ears, leading to somatic tinnitus.
-Specialized physical therapists use neuromuscular techniques to alleviate tension in these areas, which may reduce tinnitus intensity and associated pain in connected areas, such as the jaw, teeth, and ears.
+Muscle tension, particularly in the jaw muscles such as the masseter and medial pterygoid, may radiate to the ears, leading to somatic tinnitus.
+Specialized physical therapists use neuromuscular techniques to alleviate tension in these areas, which may reduce tinnitus intensity and the associated pain in connected areas, such as the jaw, teeth, and ears.

 Medications

 As of 2018 there were no medications effective for idiopathic tinnitus.
-There is not enough evidence to determine if antidepressants or acamprosate are useful.
+There is not enough evidence to determine whether antidepressants or acamprosate are useful to treat tinnitus.
 There are conflicting studies regarding the effectiveness of benzodiazepines for tinnitus.
-The usefulness of melatonin, as of 2015, is unclear.
-It is unclear if anticonvulsants are useful for treating tinnitus.
+As of 2015, the usefulness of melatonin is unclear.
+It is unclear whether anticonvulsants are useful for treating tinnitus.
 Steroid injections into the middle ear also do not seem to be effective.
 There is no evidence to suggest that the use of betahistine to treat tinnitus is effective.

-Botulinum toxin injection has succeeded in some of the rare cases of objective tinnitus from a palatal tremor.
+Botulinum toxin injection has succeeded in some of the rare cases of objective tinnitus resulting from a palatal tremor.

-Caroverine is used in a few countries to treat tinnitus.
-The evidence for its usefulness is very weak.
+In 2009, use in a few countries of caroverine to treat tinnitus was published.
+Upon review, the evidence for its usefulness was very weak.

 Neuromodulation

-In 2020, information about clinical trials indicated that bimodal neuromodulation may reduce the symptoms of tinnitus.
+In 2020, information was reported about clinical trials indicating that bimodal neuromodulation may reduce the symptoms of tinnitus.
 It is a noninvasive technique that involves applying an electrical stimulus to the tongue while also administering sounds.
-Equipment associated with the treatments is available through physicians.
-Studies with it and similar devices continue in several research centers.

-In March 2023, the US Food and Drug Administration (FDA) approved Neuromod's Lenire device as a treatment option for tinnitus.
-In June 2024, the US Department of Veterans Affairs (VA) announced it would begin offering the treatment to veterans with tinnitus, making it the first bimodal neuromodulation device to be awarded a Federal Supply Schedule (FSS) contract from the US Government.
+The Lenire bimodal neuromodulation device marketed by Neuromod was approved as a treatment option for tinnitus in March 2023 by the United States Food and Drug Administration (FDA).
+In June 2024, the United States Department of Veterans Affairs (VA) announced it would begin offering the treatment to veterans with tinnitus, making it the first bimodal neuromodulation device to be awarded a Federal Supply Schedule (FSS) contract from the U.S. Government.

 Some evidence supports neuromodulation techniques such as transcranial magnetic stimulation, transcranial direct current stimulation, and neurofeedback.

+Nerve damage repair via neurotrophins

+Research into treatments that may encourage the auditory nerve to repair itself through the use of neurotrophins is under way.
+Stéphane Maison, an auditory physiologist at Massachusetts Eye and Ear Infirmary, noted in 2023, "Our work reconciles the idea that tinnitus may be triggered by a loss of auditory nerve, including in people with normal hearing...
+We won't be able to cure tinnitus until we fully understand the mechanisms underlying its genesis.
+This work is a first step toward our ultimate goal of silencing tinnitus".
+The study follows studies that established that treatment with neurotrophins demonstrated encouragement for repair of the nerve in other mammals and the findings should lead to investigation of the potential for a treatment for tinnitus in humans.